 It’s an attraction every child, big and small, will talk about for years to come.
 You’ll find stacks of fairyland adventures aboard Captain Hook’s pirate ship.
 If not that, make your way up to Jack and Jill’s Hill in this life-sized storybook playground.
 Muslims travel to New Orleans with their families to have the time of their lives with the characters they know and love.

 The park is open for private events like weddings, birthday parties, and any other occasion you may want to celebrate.
 If you’re looking to score big with your child and give them the best birthday present ever, City Park is available to take reservations for this memorable event.

 Of course, there are plenty of other French Quarter attractions for the family to enjoy such as the Audubon Zoo, the Mississippi River, New Orleans Museum of Art, and the Aquarium of the Americas.

 Muslim travel prayer is necessary no matter where Islamic people go.
 During prayer times, you may find Muslims kneeling on a piece of carpet inside a clean mosque.
 Fortunately, New Orleans has a generous amount of mosques around town, including the Islamic Center of New Orleans, New Orleans Masjid Al-Islam, Masjid ar-Rahmah, and the Muhammad Mosque to name a few.

 The Jefferson Muslim Association is happy to invite you and your family for prayer at the Masjid.
 This is where you’ll also find various services and resources for Muslims.

-The Association holds a Sunday school program and offers to the community Quran classes, free health care and guidance programs for those who are thinking about marriage or to married couples.
+The Association holds a Sunday school program and offers to the community Quran classes.
+They also offer free health care and guidance programs for those who are thinking about marriage or married couples.

 Having these services help when Muslims travel to New Orleans to maintain their lifestyles.
 In a time where a division is evident, we all should take note of he who kneels and perhaps join them.